Khutbah: Sovereign's name

 In the pre-modern Middle East, the mention of a ruler's name in the sermon was one of the two prerogatives of sovereignty (the other being the right to mint coins).
 Mentioning meant accepting the sovereignty and suzerainty of a ruler, and it was considered the principal criterion of sovereignty for an Islamic ruler.
 Omitting the name of a ruler from the sermon was like publicly declaring independence.
 This prerogative of sovereignty was introduced by Islam.
 It was not present in the pre-Islamic era.
 In addition, the sermon, a major vehicle of communication, also announced the deposition of a ruler, the accession of a ruler, nomination of an heir, and the beginning and end of a war.

-The sovereign's name was also declared in khutbas during the Mughal rule; Babur was styled 'Zahir-ud-Din Bábar Muhammad' during Friday khutbas.
+The sovereign's name was also declared in khutbahs during the Mughal rule; Babur was styled 'Zahir-ud-Din Bábar Muhammad' during Friday khutbahs.
 Sher Khan, an adversary of the Mughal emperor Humayun, was content if Bengal was given to him in return of the emperor retaining his right to mint coins and proclaim the khutba in the emperor's name, and thereby becoming the "emperor's vassal".

-Some Muslim monarchies practise this in their state-regulated sermons, including Brunei and Malaysia.
+Some Muslim monarchies practice this in their state-regulated sermons, including Brunei and Malaysia.